 - a.
 General.
 The City of Madison Board of Education maintains mass electronic notification systems for the purpose of facilitating dissemination of educationally-related information to stakeholders.
 It is the hope of the Board that each school will use such systems for distributing emails and pertinent announcements to parents and guardians. - b.
 Uses.
 The mass electronic notification system from Madison City Schools (MCS) will be used for educational and informational purposes only and in accordance with all Madison City policies and procedures.
 All submissions/postings to the program will be written and released by approved webmasters and/or administrators. - c.
 Membership.
 Because mass electronic notification systems maintained by MCS are intended for informational purposes for stakeholders, information for membership will be distributed by each of the schools within the school system and on the school system websites. - d.
 Disclaimer.
-The City of Madison Board of Education and its employees cannot be held responsible for postings through mass electronic notification systems including, but not limited to, acts of omission, accidental misinformation, or information that may come into the possession of unintended parties or individuals.

-4.08.17 District Devices and Equipment - All purchases of technology-related devices and equipment for the district, regardless of funding source, must be coordinated through the technology department in order to ensure inventory integrity and safeguard network management, control, and compatibility.
-Only devices and equipment approved by the DoT may be purchased with district or donated funds.
-Any technology-related donations to the district must be coordinated through the DoT before being accepted.
-All MCS students will be given a device and a charger in Kindergarten, or upon successful enrollment in MCS, and the device will travel with the student from school to school until graduation, device refreshment, or withdrawal from MCS.
+The City of Madison Board of Education and its employees cannot be held responsible for postings through mass electronic notification systems including, but not limited to, acts of omission, accidental misinformation, or information that may come into the possession of unintended parties or individuals. - 4.8.16 District Devices and Equipment All purchases of technology-related devices and equipment for the district, regardless of funding source, must be coordinated through the technology department in order to ensure inventory integrity and safeguard network management, control, and compatibility.
+Only devices and equipment approved by the CTI may be purchased with district or donated funds.
+Any technology-related donations to the district must be coordinated through the CTI before being accepted. - 4.8.17 Personal Devices Madison City Schools promotes a Bring Your Own Device (BYOD) program to supplement the devices provided in each school.
+A wireless network is provided for this purpose and for guest use.
+All personal devices should utilize the guest wireless network. - 4.8.18 Web Sites (District, School, and School-Sponsored Activities) The District provides a website platform used by all district entities to maintain consistency.
+Because District web sites are globally available and represent the community at large, webmasters are required to adhere to all acceptable use standards and present an appropriate and positive image.